Strava Files for IPO: What the Multi-Billion Dollar Listing Means for Your Training Data

 - Wall Street will immediately question: “Why are you supporting 130M users for free?”

-The precedent: Look at Spotify (90M free users who see ads), LinkedIn (70% of users are free, with sponsored content), or Duolingo (ads between lessons).
+The precedent: Spotify (90M free users who see ads), LinkedIn (70% free users with sponsored content), Duolingo (ads between lessons).
 Every consumer platform that goes public eventually monetises free users through advertising.

 Other Concerns

 Privacy trade-offs: Public companies attract regulatory scrutiny.
-While this could mean better privacy protections (under threat of lawsuits), it might also mean more aggressive data monetisation.
+Going public could mean more aggressive data monetisation.
 Your training patterns, route preferences, and fitness trends are valuable to insurance companies, healthcare providers, and consumer brands.
-Strava’s current policy restricts most of this, but policies change.

 For Investors: The Financial Fundamentals